 So – don’t start by browsing to portal.azure.com.
 That’ll just let you access the Azure AD instace(s) associated with your Azure subscription – not your SharePoint Online tenant.
-Instead, follow these steps:
+Instead, there’s 2 options:

 - Go to portal.office.com and choose Admin to access the administration portal.
 Note that you need to sign in as the global administrator (or some other role with sufficient access to the portal).

 - Then make sure you are signed-in in the right tenant!
 Each SharePoint tenant has an Azure AD associated to it, and that instance is where we want to do the registration.
 Select “Azure AD” from the “Admin Centers” -section on the bottom left.